All Things Political

 Correctional Officer Earnings

-In addition to typical benefits, correctional officers employed in the public sector usually are provided with uniforms or a clothing allowance to purchase their own uniforms.
+In addition to typical benefits, correctional officers employed in the public sector are usually provided with uniforms or a clothing allowance to purchase their own uniforms.
 Civil service systems or merit boards cover officers employed by the Federal Government and most State governments.
 Their retirement coverage entitles correctional officers to retire at age 50 after 20 years of service or at any age with 25 years of service.
+Unionized correctional officers often have slightly higher wages and benefits.

 To report a broken link or to suggest a new site for our online resource guide, please Contact Us.